UPPMAX/HPC-python/docs/intro.rst

 .. admonition:: How is the workshop run?

    - General sessions with small differences shown in UPPMAX vs. HPC2N in tabs
-   - Seperated sessions for UPPMAX and HPC users, respectively.
+   - Separated sessions for UPPMAX and HPC users, respectively.

 .. warning::